Tablas drongo

-Description and Taxonomy
+Description and taxonomy

 EBird describes the bird as "A medium-sized, long-tailed bird of forest canopy on Tablas, where it is the only drongo in range.
 Entirely black with glossy-blue wings, crown, and streaks on the neck and chest.
 Similar to Philippine Drongo-Cuckoo but larger, with a thicker bill and a strongly forked tail with upturned tips.
 Not as vocal as other drongos.
 Voice includes a grating scold followed by a loud, high-pitched whistle."

 It is insectivorous, catching prey by hawking and foraging among leaves and on trunks.
 The species's nest is described as a small cup made of thin twigs and vegetation fibres, coarsely woven into a three-quarters sphere and suspended from slender branches amongst foliage in the outer part of a tall tree, high above a stream.

 The specific name, menagei, commemorates Louis F. Menage, an American real estate tycoon.

+Ecology and behavior

+This species is insectivorous.
+It is known to hawk insects in the air but also gleans leaves and trunks.
+Observed to strip dead leafs of insects with its bill.
+Nest is a small cup made of thin twigs and fibres.
+Observed nesting in April but not much else is known about its breeding.

-Habitat and Conservation Status
+Habitat and conservation status

 The species inhabits tropical moist lowland primary forest in areas with mature closed-canopy forest.
 Occasional sightings from the edge of clearings but is not found in fully cleared areas.
 Observed in the mid-canopy of tall trees, often near streams.

 The IUCN Red List classifies this bird as an endangered species with population estimates of 50 to 250 mature individuals.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, and conversion into farmlands through Slash-and-burn and other methods.The species does not occur at high density even within the little remaining forest cover on Tablas:

 Mt Palaupau serves as a watershed for Tablas Island.